lelami/Behavioural_robotics/README.md

 After I repeat the experiment but 6 times with different seeds (5, 10, 15, 20, 25, 30) using feed-forward architecture (parameter "architecture" in file "ErDiscrim.ini" is equal 0).
 ![Image alt](https://github.com/lelami/Behavioural_robotics/raw/master/images_4_6/6_feedforward.png)

+As we can see, the robot with feed-forward architecture reaches reward a little faster in common case that robot with LSTM architecture.